snowplow/snowplowanalytics.com/_posts/2018-04-02-snowplow-r103-paestum-released-with-ip-lookups-enrichment-upgrade/index.md

 </cross-domain-policy>
 {% endhighlight %}

-With this release, we're completely removing the `/crossdomain.xml` route by default - it will have to be manually re-enabled by adding the two following environment properties to your Elastic Beanstalk application:
+With this release, we're completely removing the `/crossdomain.xml` route by default - should you need it, manually re-enable it by adding the two following environment properties to your Elastic Beanstalk application:

 - `SP_CDP_DOMAIN`: the domain that is granted access, `*.acme.com` will match both `http://acme.com`
 and `http://sub.acme.com`.